duj12/wenet/runtime/binding/python/README.md

     print(ans)
 ```

-You can use the same parameters as we introduced above to control the behavior of `wenet.Decoder`
+You can use the same parameters as we introduced above to control the behavior of `Decoder`